MSabherwal/Primeality/README.md

 • Write tests.
 Try to demonstrate TDD/BDD.

-When you’re done

-Put your code on GitHub or email us a zip/tarball.
+When you’re done, Put your code on GitHub or email us a zip/tarball.